steebchen/prisma-client-go/docs/reference/03-filters.md

 ## Type filters

-When querying for data, you often need to query for specific things, such as if a database column contains a word, or if a number is great or lower than something.
+You probably want to build detailed queries, such as if a database column contains a word, or if a number is great or lower than something.
 On this page, you can explore what filter methods are available by type.
 All of these queries are fully type-safe and independent of the underlying database.